There’s a real chicken-and-egg problem with getting hired as a designer these days:

 - Oh yeah – and make it look incredible

 That alone will put you in the top tier of redesigns.
-The blowback against unsolicited redesigns comes from designers being lazy, and treating these things as glorified make-a-pretty-picture-in-Sketch exercises.
+The blowback against unsolicited redesigns comes from designers being lazy, and treating these things as glorified make-a-pretty-picture-in-Figma exercises.

 That would be fine – if designers were artists.
 But designers are not artists.
 Designers are solving a problem; artists are… oh, who knows what artists are.
 Never mind that.
 The point is: designers solve business problems using software.
 If you’re going to do an incredible redesign, keep in mind it has to be solving those same business problems.
 Don’t just make a pretty picture.